ammirato/AVDB_evaluation/README.md

 -     `a Dict with Keys=object ids Values=`
 -         `a Dict with Keys=inital-image-name Values=PATH`

-Where PATH is a list of integers, where each integers represent an action taken.
+Where PATH is a list of integers, where each integer represent an action taken.
 The mapping from integers to actions is:

 - 0:forward
 - 1:backward
 - 2:rotate-cw
 - 3:rotate-ccw

+(we do not allow right and left movement)

 The evaluation first checks to make sure the path is valid from starting image to destination, so it is fine to output noisy paths.

 `AOS_eval` computes 3 evaluation metrics:
 1. Success rate: how often a destination image is reached
 2. Average path length of successful episodes
-3. Average (shortest path length)/(model path length) of successful episodes
+3. Average (shortest path length)/(model path length) of successful episodes.
+This has a max of 1, and is useful for comparing across different cenes of different sizes.